arekfu/t4_geom_convert/README.md

       occurrences of the missing isotopes)
 - [ ] Convert MCNP macrobodies
 - [ ] Convert cell temperatures
+- [ ] In the fully-specified lattice syntax, handle the case where the subcell universe is equal to the universe of the lattice cell.
 - [ ] Convert hexagonal lattices
 - [ ] Import comments describing the MCNP cells/surfaces (tracked in issue #9)
 - [ ] Provide a way to specify lattice fill ranges per enclosing cell(s) (this